-The ACPL-312T device contains an AlGaAs LED.
+The ACPL-312U device contains an AlGaAs LED.
 The LED is optically coupled to an integrated circuit with a power output stage.
-This automotive optocoupler is ideally suited for driving power IGBTs and MOSFETs used in automotive motor control inverter and DC-DC converters applications.
+This wide operating temperature optocoupler is ideally suited for driving power IGBTs and MOSFETs used in wide operating temperature motor control inverter and DC-DC converters applications.
 The high operating voltage range of the output stage provides the drive voltages required by gate controlled devices.
-The voltage and current supplied by these optocouplers make them ideally suited for directly driving IGBTs with ratings up to 1200 V/100 A. For IGBTs with higher ratings, the ACPL-312T series can be used to drive a discrete power stage which drives the IGBT gate.
+The voltage and current supplied by these optocouplers make them ideally suited for directly driving IGBTs with ratings up to 1200 V/100 A. For IGBTs with higher ratings, the ACPL-312U series can be used to drive a discrete power stage which drives the IGBT gate.